Coimbra: Parks and gardens

-Coimbra has many attractive and pleasant green spaces such as parks, playgrounds, gardens and forests.
-The most famous park in the city is probably the Botanical Garden of the University of Coimbra, the fifth oldest in the world.
+Coimbra has many green spaces such as parks, playgrounds, gardens and forests.
+The Botanical Garden of the University of Coimbra, the fifth oldest in the world, is located near the old university quarters of the Alta (uptown).
 The Portugal dos Pequenitos park is an educational theme park built during the Estado Novo.
 Its buildings are scale copies of Portuguese architectural landmarks and were completed in the 1950s.

 The city's green areas also include the Mata Nacional do Choupal, the Mata Nacional de Vale de Canas, Jardim da Sereia (also known as Jardim de Santa Cruz), Penedo da Saudade, Parque Manuel Braga, Parque Verde do Mondego and Choupalinho.
 Quinta das Lágrimas, a 19th-century palace and estate, which was transformed into a hotel and golf resort, contains also a large park.
 Also noteworthy is the Paul de Arzila, a natural reserve occupying an area in Coimbra municipality (in Arzila), and in the neighbouring municipalities of Condeixa-a-Nova and Montemor-o-Velho.

 Not far away from the urban centre, close to the city itself, and fully set in the municipality of Coimbra, there are plenty of mountain and river landscapes.
 These include the river beach of Palheiros do Zorro in the parish of Torres do Mondego and the Rebolim river beach even closer to the city downtown.
-One of Europe's tallest trees, Karri Knight, can be found in the municipality of Coimbra in Vale de Canas.
-It is an Eucalyptus diversicolor of 73 meters height and of 5.71 meters girth.
+The tallest reliably measured tree in Europe, Karri Knight, can be found in the municipality of Coimbra in Vale de Canas.
+It is a Eucalyptus diversicolor of 72.9 meters height and of 5.71 meters girth.
+It is surrounded by several other eucalypts of different species of over 60 m tall as well as one of the tallest Bunyas (Araucaria bidwillii) measured anywhere.